 We value the importance of Physical Education at St John’s.

 Our Early Years children have the opportunity to be physically active all day, every day.
-We have a fantastic outdoor area for them to use, including a fitness trail with balance beams and monkey bars, and an Early Years area with a rock climbing wall, rope swing and access to scooters and bicyles.
+We have a fantastic outdoor area for them to use, including a rock climbing wall, rope swing and access to scooters and bicyles.
 Whatever the weather, our children are able to burn off some energy outdoors!

 At St John’s, we like to provide children with new, adventurous activities through our PE curriculum.

 All children in Key Stage One and Key Stage Two have 2 hours of PE each week, whatever the weather!
 The children enjoy their PE lessons inside the school hall for 1 hour each week and outside on our playgrounds or field for the other hour.
 If the weather is wet, we have a large outdoors canopy which a class of children can complete a lesson under.
 The Key Stage Two playground also has a large clamber stack for the children to use during their play times.